February 14, 2025

 Consider Light Conditions

 Bedrooms often have less natural light than other rooms.
-Choose plants that can handle low or indirect light.
+So pick plants that don’t mind some low or indirect light.

-If you have a bright bedroom make sure your sun-loving plants are near the window.
+If you have a bright bedroom then make sure the plants that really like the sun are near a window.

 Don’t Overwater